WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

 9. There are no limits on the number of times a person may hold any position.

+10. All people who hold or share an Exec position are:

+    1. Expected to facilitate the management and execution of equipment hires under the oversight of the Hires Manager.
+    2. Expected to keep society storage spaces tidy and in a usable state under the oversight of the Equipment Manager.
+    3. Expected to ensure at least one member of the Exec is available where possible to supervise and be a point of contact for shows.
+    4. Expected to attend all Exec meetings, or send apologies in advance if unable to.
+    5. Entitled to assist with the assignment of roles to hires.
+    6. Entitled to hold the code for Tech Crew equipment storage areas.
+    7. Entitled to have full access to all society digital resources.

-10. All people who hold or share an ‘electable’ position are:
+11. All people who hold or share an ‘electable’ position are:

     1. Expected to organise Tech Crew’s appearance at the annual Societies Fair in Welcome Week.
     2. Expected to complete any relevant training as required by the SU.
-    3. Expected to manage the assignment of roles to shows and events.
+    3. Expected to assist with the assignment of roles to shows.
     4. Entitled to attend and vote at all Exec meetings.
-    5. Entitled to hold the code for Tech Crew equipment storage areas.
-    6. Entitled to have full access to all society digital resources.
-    7. Expected to ensure at least one member of the exec is available where possible for shows.
-    8. Expected to facilitate the execution of equipment hires.

-11. The President shall:
+12. The President shall:

     1. Be the public figurehead of the society and represent the Society’s interests to the SU where required.
     2. Hold overall responsibility for all society matters and must ensure that the society adheres to its stated aims